 How Michigan is Handling Safe and Responsible Gambling in 2022

 The state’s laws on the issue are designed to create a safe, secure, and high-quality environment for operators and consumers alike.
 Wrapped up within these regulations are responsible gambling guidelines.
-All licensees have to ensure that you’re not only safe at all times, but that you’re able to take full control of your betting activities.
+All licensees have to ensure that you’re safe at all times and can take full control of your betting activities.

 Some of the best safety measures you’ll find inside places like the Michigan BetMGM Casino in Detroit are: